 Share of Wallet, Wealth, and the Multi-Modality of Individuals

-My response drew me back to a core concept in consumer marketing: share of wallet.
+Nonprofits and for-profits alike benefit from a core concept in consumer marketing: share of wallet.
 In its simplest form, this is how much of an individual’s (or household’s) spend goes to one particular firm, company, or brand versus to others.
 Does the individual spend more with Company A or Company B?
 And if I am the head of marketing at Company A, how do I continue to garner more and more spend with my company?
-There are many articles about share of wallet.
-One that I find of continued interest, authored several years ago but still very relevant and pointed, is the Harvard Business Review article written by T. Keiningham, et al. The authors do a great job of distilling the idea that customer satisfaction or loyalty does not necessarily mean an increase in share of wallet.
+However, customer satisfaction or loyalty does not necessarily mean an increase in share of wallet.

 Because share of wallet is anchored to the individual [or household], it is essential to think through the various modes that the one individual is operating within their daily life.
 Think about your own week or month.
 In one moment, you may focus on saving for a down payment on a house; your 401k; working with your financial advisor; or, like me as a father of a high schooler, your child’s college fund; and so on.